matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Create admin page to view users in group
 - ✅ Limit group admins to creating users in their group
 - ✅ Allow admins to edit users roles/password in group
-- Gate behavior/frontend components/api routes behind auth
+- ✅ Add depends FastAPI function for auth
-- Add backend guards against what users can do to modify roles/password/permissions
+- ✅ Add backend guards against what users can do to modify roles/password/permissions
-- Add depends FastAPI function for auth
+- ✅ Gate api routes behind auth
+- Ensure frontend components that require auth only display to logged in users
+- Display some error message if failed to auth

 ### Phase 16: Minor Cosmetic Changes in Response to Feedback (PLANNED)
 - For status counts, no status should be unknown, not neutral